anthonycaccese/es-theme-crt/README.md

 # CRT
-A simple theme for Emulation Station and RetroPies with support for the video view added by fieldofcows.
+A simple theme for Emulation Station and RetroPie with support for the video view added by fieldofcows.
 Originally based on the Carbon theme by Eric Hettervik; and then rebuilt from scratch to reorganize and lighten things further.

 ##Preview